Tutorial

 Some GPUs may not get any data during the final step as a result of this.
 Sadly, some Keras Layers—most notably the Batch Normalization Layer—can’t handle that, which causes NaN values to appear in the weights (the running mean and variance in the BN layer).

-To make matters worse, because the specific layer uses the batch’s mean/variance in the estimations, one will not notice the issue during training (when learning phase is 1).
-However, the running mean/variance is employed during predictions (learning phase set to 0), which in our scenario can become nan leading to subpar results.
+To make matters worse, because the specific layer uses the batch’s mean/variance in the estimations, one will not notice the issue during training (when the learning phase is 1).
+However, the running mean/variance is employed during predictions (learning phase set to 0), which in our scenario can become nan, leading to subpar results.

 Therefore, while performing multi-GPU training, we should always make sure that the batch size is fixed.
 Rejecting batches that don’t fit the predefined size or repeating the entries in the batch until it does are two straightforward approaches to accomplish this.
 Last but not least, remember that in a multi-GPU configuration, the batch size should be more than the total number of GPUs on your system.